"""

 Returns:

-True if population is defined
+True if model is population-based

 """